Skip to main content

 • Topic tag: Color-coded category (e.g., “Logistics”, “Assignments”)

-• Author email: The poster’s identity
+• Author: The poster’s identity (real name or pseudonym)

 • Timestamp: When the post was created